 This Data Processing Agreement (”Agreement”) forms a legally binding contract between you and Snap, applies to the extent Snap processes Customer Personal Data on your behalf when you are the Data Controller, and is incorporated into the Business Services Terms.
 Some terms used in this Agreement are defined in the Business Services Terms.

 “Customer Personal Data” means the personal data of EEA, Switzerland, UK, and Brazilian data subjects provided to Snap by you or on your behalf when you are the Data Controller.

-“Data Controller” means a controller as defined in the GDPR or LGPD, as applicable, who alone or jointly with others determines the purposes and means of the processing of Customer Personal Data.
+“Data Controller” means a controller as defined in the GDPR, UK GDPR or LGPD, as applicable, who alone or jointly with others determines the purposes and means of the processing of Customer Personal Data.

 “Data Protection Law” means the EEA, Switzerland, UK, and Brazilian data protection laws applicable to the processing of Customer Personal Data under this Agreement, including the GDPR, the UK Data Protection Laws and LGPD.